FedML-AI/FedIoT/README.md

 ## 5. Results

 Please read the experiment section in our paper.
+The `main` function under the distributed now sets only for model training, please use the `fl_test` to evaluate the performance.

 ## 6. Citation